port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

 ### Creating Upbound control plane Port entities
 After setting up the Port blueprints and actions, we need to insert some entities manually.

-These entities will represent the different Upbound control planes which were created earlier.
+These entities will represent the different Upbound control planes which were created in your Upbound organisation.

 To do this, follow these steps: